magento/devdocs/guides/v2.0/frontend-dev-guide/layouts/xml-manage.md

 <h2 id="layout_markup_css">Include static resources (JavaScript, CSS, fonts)</h2>

-JavaScript, {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} and other static assets are added in the `<head>` section of a <a href="{{page.baseurl}}/frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configuration</a> file.
+JavaScript, {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} and other static assets are added in the `<head>` section of a <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configuration</a> file.
 The default look of a Magento store page `<head>` is defined by `app/code/Magento/Theme/view/frontend/layout/default_head_blocks.xml`.
 The recommended way to add CSS and {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} is to extend this file in your custom theme, and add the assets there.
 The following file is a sample of a file you must add:

 <code>&lt;theme_dir&gt;/Magento_Theme/layout/default_head_blocks.xml</code>